leehelenah/Analyze-H1B-PW-data/README.md

 **Home Rent and Price** - Data from Zillow.
 Size: 2 files, 60k rows. <br>

-## Data Quality Check and ETL pipeline:
+## Data Quality Checks and ETL pipeline:

 ### step 1: Get the wage data
 download the data from Department of Labor